HollyAutomation/Holly/readme.md

 Holly

-A testing framework built around playwright and mocha.
+A reliable and simple automated testing framework built around playwright and mocha.

 Features

-Retry tests - individual tests can retry as in mocha Retry assertions - tests will wait for assertions to be true Inline snapshots - Jest style toMatchInlineSnapshot
+Retry tests - individual tests can retry
+Retry assertions - tests will wait for assertions to pass Inline snapshots - Jest style toMatchInlineSnapshot, built for Automation Parallel suites - Suites can run in parallel
+Easy, simple API - the api provides helpers to enable writing short tests Escape Hatches - able to access the more advanced playwright API if needed Extensible - Plugins allow extending commands.

 TODO: